 Leave It Up to the Pros

 Immediately after the injury, don’t attempt to thoroughly clean the wound yourself.
 You may unintentionally cause more damage or disturb an exposed nerve.
 According to our own Dr. Kooning, following the accident, you should pack the wound with moist gauze and get to a doctor as quickly as possible.

 It’s not uncommon for swelling to occur in those first few hours after an injury.
 Swelling at the site makes the boundaries of the injury difficult to identify.
 Doctors may have difficulty treating an injury with undefinable borders, so it’s up to you to describe what happened and where you feel the most acute discomfort.

 Be Clear On What Happened

 It’s also crucial to identify the mechanism of the injury.
 The circumstances or objects involved in your injury may influence how the wound is treated with antibiotics.
-Photographs always help, especially if swelling has significantly altered the appearance or severity of the afflicted area.
+Photographs always help, especially if the swelling has significantly altered the appearance or severity of the afflicted area.

 Pick the Right Doctor

 Despite the commonality of the injury, few studies have been conducted to investigate the management of soft tissue facial wounds.
-Thus, treatment of such injuries is largely up to the surgeon’s personal experience and his or her own wisdom.
+Thus, the treatment of such injuries is largely up to the surgeon’s personal experience and his or her own wisdom.